GUIDE 2025

 Technical documentation that includes process documentation involves the maintenance and development process.

-This document can also include release details, data, and events that contribute to the evolution and progress of the product.
-Development teams can transfer knowledge and release notes and describe the product lifecycle stages through it.
+This document can also include release details, event data, and other elements that contribute to the product’s evolution and progress.
+Development teams use it to transfer knowledge, release notes, and document lifecycle stages.

 Product Technical Documentation Examples